This past weekend, a concerning excerpt from a Customer Panel survey sent by Chase was shared on Reddit.

 Why This is Concerning

-At 1.5 cents per point, the Chase Sapphire Reserve℠ Card has the best redemption value of any of Chase’s cards when booking through the Chase Travel Portal.
+At 1.5 cents per point, the Chase Sapphire Reserve® has the best redemption value of any of Chase’s cards when booking through the Chase Travel Portal.
 However, it is not always the best card for earning Ultimate Rewards points.
-Depending on your spending habits, a few of the no-annual fee cards can really help you boost the Ultimate Rewards you earn.
+Depending on your spending habits, a few of the no-annual-fee cards can really help you boost the Ultimate Rewards you earn.

 Any purchases that don’t fit into a bonus category, for example, will earn the most points on a Chase Freedom® Unlimited card, at 1.5X points per dollar.
-The no-annual fee Ink Business Cash℠ Credit Card earns 5X points per dollar on cell phone, internet, office supply store purchases, and more on your first $25,000 every cardmember year.
+The no-annual-fee Ink Business Cash℠ Credit Card earns 5X points per dollar on cell phone, internet, office supply store purchases, and more on your first $25,000 every cardmember year, among other valuable benefits.

 The Ink Business Preferred℠ Credit Card earns 3X points per dollar on travel, shipping, social media advertising, and more.